 After the fact I had many people voice their opinions.
 And I found myself taking refuge from friendships over harmful words and actions.
 I had to choose to love myself even when I didn’t like myself very much.
 And damn it’s painful to see yourself honestly.

-It’s been nearly six months since that relationship ended.
-And in these months I have had this amazing opportunity to look inwards and really embrace myself.
+Over these months I have had this amazing opportunity to look inwards and really embrace myself.
 The importance of self love has been in the forefront of my mind and I have to say, I have been so freaking giddy and reflective for the past few weeks!
 2018 has been beautiful for me and continues to prove so!
 (Thank you thank you universe!)

 This being said I have found that many things I believe strongly in, are even more predominant than usual.
 I believe in love, hard work, independence, apologies, and remaining humble.
 I believe in karma for the moments when you do those things right.